 A simple act of kindness can change any experience completely.
 Often at Christmas, people feel more lonely and isolated than normal.
 A thoughtful gesture can make a real difference.
 This could be spending time with someone or offering them a listening ear.

-Research shows that helping others increases your own sense of wellbeing.
+Helping others can increase your own sense of wellbeing.
 An easy way to do this is to take part in your community.

 At times like Christmas, it's easy to fall out of your normal routine.
-Your body clock can change and it's not unusual to over-indulge in many different ways.
+Your body clock can change and you might over-indulge in many different ways.

 As a result, your motivation levels can drop and you can feel bloated, sluggish and unwell.